jansmolders86/mediacenterjs/README.md

 __route.js (Still WIP)__

 You can extend the basic routing table with your own custom routes by adding them in this file.
-The syntax of the route file is as follows:

-	module.exports = function(obj, name) {
-		for (var key in obj) {
-			switch (key) {
-				case 'routinghook':
-				method = 'get';
-				path = '/' + name + '/url';
-				break;
-			}
-		}
-	}

-Even if you are only adding a single addition to the routing table please use this syntax.
-* The 'Case' is the hook string you use in your index.js file.
-For instance:

-	exports.routinghook = function(req, res, next){

-* The method is can be GET, POST or PUT
-* The path is the url.
-The variable 'name' will be replaced by your app name.
-You can add this to avoid collisions with other apps.

 __Building an App__